 I woke up with a sore throat today, and I haven’t felt like eating very much.
 When I’m sick the only thing I want to eat is soup.
 Chicken soup is great, but when I want something heavier I make Dhal soup.
 Dhal (or Dal) is a traditional Indian dish that is made by simmering lentils with spices, and it is often served over Basmati rice.
 This dish is popular with vegetarians because the combination of lentils (a legume) and rice (a grain) creates a source of complete protein.

 There is no single way to make dhal as the recipes vary from region to region.
 Some people add curry powder, mustard seeds and carrots, and others add butter, saffron and pimento.
-In my family, we turn this dish into a hearty soup by adding chewy flour dumplings.
-I use grape seed oil instead of butter (to cut down on the fat), add I finish the dish with a fragrant cumin oil.
+I use grape seed oil instead of butter (to cut down on the fat), and I finish the dish the way my mom always does: with a fragrant cumin oil.

 Cumin, also known as Geera, is a key ingredient in this dish.
 It adds a warm earthy flavour that can’t be replicated by any other spice.
 It’s also great in chilli and stews, so if you don’t have any at home be sure to grab some from the grocery soon.